 The app has quaint elements and features such as safe search or parent control.
 As such, most of the kids nowadays are using it to view their content.

 Long story short, your channel should be a part of YouTube kids.
 You can’t create one in the app per se though.
 You’ll need to create an original channel on YoTube and then, if your content is both popular and kid-friendly, it will be featured in the YouTube Kids app.
+And below are actually the first practical steps you need to follow to start a channel on Youtube.

-Here’re the steps on how you create your channel:
+Here’re the steps on how you create your channel

 - Sign into your existing YouTube account in the app.